Eric Lee Gardner

 Like everyone else, eventually, I put away my childhood toys and grew out of that phase of my life.
 Later in elementary school, I discovered my passion for music.
 In grade 5, when I began playing drums in our little school band, I also found the cute girls across the room playing clarinet and flute.
 That year two new passions were found, my love of making music and my love of pretty girls who tossed looks at me while we played.
 A whole new and exciting chapter in my story had just begun.

-Twice I was part of a large community chorus who sung with the Vermont Symphony Orchestra and one of those times was with my Mom.
+Twice I was part of a large community chorus who sang with the Vermont Symphony Orchestra and one of those times was with my Mom.
 This was when my Mom and I sung Mozart’s Requiem with the full symphony and our large choral group.
 The entire experience is burned into my memory.
 Singing in Latin and feeling the might of the symphony before playing along with us while performing one of the best pieces of music ever written was an event of a lifetime.

 In the summer before grade 10, my mother sat me down and asked if I would be okay if our family moved to Cape Cod.
 After visiting my grandparents and uncles on the Cape my entire life, this special place represented the vacation days of summer and Christmas and family.
 Needless to say, I was more than happy to make the move.

-Sure I left behind one of the best friends I’ve ever had the honor of knowing, in fact, one of my sons shares the name of my friend from Vermont.
+Sure I left behind one of the best friends I’ve ever had the honor of knowing one of my sons shares the name of my friend from Vermont.
 The move to Cape Cod was important and changed my life for the better.
 Immediately I was on the Cape and started the 10th grade at Barnstable High School.
 Like Vermont, music was my cornerstone and the only thing I cared about.

-I had never been part of a REAL marching band before, marching was basically a running (marching?) joke in Vermont.
+I had never been part of a REAL marching band before, marching was a running (marching?) joke in Vermont.
 But our Barnstable Band was like the military, in the good kind of way.
 Before long I was a vital member of our band’s tenor saxophone section.
 We learned brand new, three-song shows every year, we completed all over New England and performed at all of the home games of our school’s football team.
 All of this was brand new to me and very exciting.

 But the most important change in my life came from the friends I made and the family I gained by playing in the band.
 During the school year, I spent several hours a day practicing and playing music with an amazing group of people.
 We called our band director UT, for Uncle Tony and he was there in all of our other groups as well.
 I have always loved singing as much as I love playing instruments.

 My ability to sing helped me land a role in West Side Story when I was in Vermont.
 On the cape, I auditioned and got a lead role in our musical Scrooge, which was a stage version of the excellent 1970 movie with the same name.
 Scrooge, starring Albert Finney, had always been a favorite of my mother and mine every Christmas.
-I had an entire scene in the play, where I acted, sang a solo with “December the 25th, danced and best of all wore a fat suit.
+I had an entire scene in the play, where I acted, sang a solo with “December the 25th, danced, and best of all wore a fat suit.